KAHF-Capital/Website/STRADDLE_CALCULATOR_README.md

 ### Common Issues
 1. **"No options contracts found"**: Verify the ticker symbol is correct
-2. **"Pricing data unavailable"**: Use the manual premium entry feature or try a different expiration date
+2. **"Pricing data unavailable"**: The calculator now estimates pricing automatically; you can still enter manual premium for accuracy
 3. **"API limit reached"**: Wait for rate limit reset or check API key
 4. **"Historical analysis unavailable"**: Some tickers may not have historical data; the calculator will use simulated data
 5. **Manual input not working**: Ensure you enter a valid premium amount and try again
+6. **Estimated pricing shown**: When real options data isn't available, the calculator shows estimated pricing with an asterisk (*)

 ### Fallback Behavior
 - When external APIs fail, the calculator provides mock data for demonstration